michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - n: gear used in fishing
 - v: put a harness
 ### Family
-tackle: tackled, tackler, tackles, tackling+;tackler: tacklers
+- tackle: tackled, tackler, tackles, tackling+
+- tackler: tacklers
 ### Examples
 - College scout teams consist of scholarship players who are buried on the depth chart and walk-ons who volunteer to be tackling dummies.
 - He led the Trojans with 79 tackles in the regular season.